Danae Powers, LMFT

 For you and one or more loved one(s) (e.g., family or household member) who desire to come together in working toward a common goal

-Danae is passionate about helping her clients to increase their understanding of what has brought them to therapy and to build their skills in order to reach their therapy goals in as short of a time frame as possible so that they can move forward more successfully.
+I am excited to help clients to increase their understanding of what has brought them to therapy and to build their skills in order to reach their therapy goals so that they can move forward more successfully.

-She is most passionate about working with men who are healing from past trauma that is impacting their current relationships.
+• men who are healing from their past, especially as it is impacting their current relationships

-She also works with individuals who are healing from abuse, loss, and/or grief and/or who are struggling with anxiety and/or depression.
+Much of my work with individuals is with those who are healing from abuse, loss, and/or grief and/or who are struggling with anxiety and/or depression.

-Danae’s family work is often with clients in blended/“step” families coming together, families experiencing parenting challenges with their minor and/or adult children, and reunification between children and previously estranged parents.
+My work with families is often with blended/“step” families coming together, families experiencing parenting challenges with their minor and/or adult children, and facilitating the reunification process between children and their previously estranged parents.

-Throughout her career, Danae has worked with individuals, couples, families, and groups and with clients from age 4 to seniors.
-She has extensive experience in working with client concerns such as: anxiety, depression, domestic violence, parenting, substance use, trauma, and U.S. military veteran issues.
-Seeing clients since 2009, Danae has helped a wide variety of clients in multiple community mental health and school settings in addition to those she sees in private practice.
+Throughout my career, I have worked with individuals, couples, families, and groups and with clients from age 4 to 77.
+I have extensive experience in working with client concerns such as: anxiety, depression, domestic violence, eating disorders, parenting, substance use, trauma, and military veteran issues.
+Seeing clients since 2009, I have been blessed to assist a wide variety of clients in multiple community mental health and school settings in addition to those I see in private practice.

-In private practice since 2012, Danae is also a Clinical Supervisor at South Coast Community Services in Upland, CA [July 2018 – present] (specialty community mental health).
-She was previously at Santa Anita Family Service in Monrovia, CA [September 2009 – September 2018] (community mental health), most recently as their Director of Clinical Services and Training, and was a Clinical Supervisor at Project Sister Family Services in Pomona, CA [September 2014 – August 2015] (community mental health focusing on sexual trauma).
+In private practice since 2012, I am also a Clinical Supervisor at South Coast Community Services in Upland, CA [July 2018 – present] (specialty community mental health).
+Previously, I was with Santa Anita Family Service in Monrovia, CA [September 2009 – September 2018] (community mental health), most recently as their Director of Clinical Services and Training, and was a Clinical Supervisor at Project Sister Family Services in Pomona, CA [September 2014 – August 2015] (community mental health focusing on sexual trauma).

 • Master of Science, Psychology (emphasis on Marriage & Family Therapy)